jpwu23/weather-dashboard/README.md

 ## Usage
 Go to link: https://jpwu23.github.io/weather-dashboard/ Enter a city name and a correpsonding ISO 3166 country code to generate a 5-day forecast of said city.
 You can Google this country code e.g. enter this in the corresponding inputs: London, GB

+Search history will also be appended based on the searched city.
+Use the clear button to reset the search history as well as the input fields.

 ![alt text](assets/images/screenshot2.PNG)

 ## Credits